COVID-19: Karnataka eases lockdown norms in 14 districts, no relaxation for Bengaluru

 Bengaluru, Apr 28: Karnataka government on Tuesday relaxed COVID-19 lockdown norms in 14 districts, giving 'conditional' permit to economic activities in the cities that fall under Green Zone.

 Notably, Karnataka's 30 districts have been divided into four categories - Red (which has 6 districts), Orange (5), Yellow (5) and Green (14).
-Bengaluru and Mysuru are part of the Red Zone.
+Bengaluru and Mysuru are parts of the Red Zone.

 The 14 districts in which relaxation is declared are Chamarajanagar, Koppal, Chikmagaluru, Raichur, Chitradurga, Ramanagara, Hassan, Shivamogga, Haveri, Yadgir, Kolar, Davanagere, Udupi and Kodagu.